freeCodeCamp/guide/src/pages/html/css-classes/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+The .class selector selects elements with a specific class attribute.
+example:
+.class {
+    css declarations;
+}